blazegraph/database/bigdata-jini/readme.txt

   http://www.linuxquestions.org/questions/showthread.php?t=370056 for
   a resolution.

+- Here are some notes on getting things working on a Fedora Core 6 platform.
+  The symptom was that ifconfig was reporting MULTICAST for the interface but the jini install was complaining that multicase was not enabled for that interface.

+	Here's what I did:

+	First, verify that multicast is enabled on eth0 by typing ifconfig and looking for multicast

+	if it is not enabled type ifconfig eth0 multicast

+	after that add a default route for multicast broadcasts and bind it to eth0

+	route add -net 224.0.0.0 netmask 240.0.0.0 dev eth0

+	additionally, I disabled the firewall and I disabled SELinux (but I think the firewall was the big culprit here).

 - Downloadable code is NOT required for deployments, but MAY be useful for the following purposes: